rise-lab-skku/ICRA2023_Quadruped_Robot_Challenges/README.md

 - A repository for quadruped robot competition.
 Used for build, test, and deployment.
 - This repository provides a ROS urdf package of robot competition map environment for simulations.
+- You can download and check competition map overview from <a href="doc/competition_map_overview.pdf" download>here</a>.

 ---